yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorscallback.md

 ````

-At this point we have a model that can be used in, e.g., [FMINCON].
+At this point we have a model that can be used in, e.g., [FMINCON](/solver/fmincon).
 The convexity information lets YALMIP perform convexity analysis of expressions involving the exponential function.

 The function can also be used when using the global solver [BMIBNB], as we did above.
 However, the global solver is based on function bounding, and approximating nonlinear expressions locally by convex hulls.
 To enable this, YALMIP must have more information.
 If no information is available, YALMIP uses an approximate sampled-based scheme, which is both slow and theoretically questionable.